Merricx/zksnake/README.md

 It is difficult to achieve high performance due to the nature of Python and there are still many unoptimized code (ie. using naive implementation) in the current implementation.

 Nevertheless, this library tries its best to achieve high performance as possible by utilizing Rust bindings via [pyo3](https://github.com/PyO3/pyo3) as a backend for all primitives computation based from [arkworks-rs/algebra](https://github.com/arkworks-rs/algebra) libraries.
-It also uses parallel and caching in the Python code where it possible.

 Note that running zksnake via pypy is slightly slower than Cpython.